 Individuals participating in PIP attend advocacy training, resource development, and skill building workshops led by state and national experts.
 Topics covered include the history of the disability rights movement, self-advocacy, independent living, employment, building inclusive communities, natural supports, legislative advocacy, assistive technology, communication, team building, and much more!
 VBPD covers all expenses for participants’ training, lodging, meals, and travel.

 Application and selection as a participant for the Partners in Policymaking (PIP) program requires a substantial commitment of time, motivation and energy.
-If accepted, individuals must attend eight two-day sessions between September and May.
+If accepted, individuals must attend seven two-day sessions between September and April.
 Each session begins on Friday afternoon and concludes Saturday afternoon.
 Participants meet competencies by agreeing to complete homework, class assignments and one major project.

 The group of selected participants, consisting of parents and self-advocates, will build networks with state and national leaders as well as one another.
 Participants will be educated on best practices and current trends in many areas including: